 The United States is a big country and planning a USA road trip can seem a bit overwhelming, even for people like us who once lived in the states.
-However, rather than one giant road trip USA, we have broken our tour of America into small segments.
+However, rather than one giant road trip USA, we have broken our USA adventure into small segments.
 Whether it’s big cities or small towns, road trips or single destinations, on each visit to the states we explore somewhere new.

 Our road trip USA highlights

 This page is segmented via the US Census Bureau statistical regions.
 With each of the regions, we highlight our favourite destinations and road trips.
 Between us, we have lived in all four regions at one time in our lives.